vankeisb/react-tea-cup/README.md

 * why do I need a catch-all for "unions" ? seems that sometimes it's needed, sometimes it is not... annoying.
 * can't trust the debugger !!
 I've seen it report false variable values... sourcemap problem ?

+# Memo vs PureComponent

+We could be totally pure, by replacing view by a PureComponent, props-based.
+Problem is that we could not easily embed stateful components then.

+So we choose to let people explicity use memo() if needed.
+It's a small price to pay to stay open.